hudson-taylor/hudson-taylor/README.md

 horizontally.

-Current Version: 0.0.6
+Current Version: 0.0.7

+Changelog 0.0.7:

+ * Added Email validator.

 Changelog 0.0.6:

- * Added support for an optional '*' validator to Object validation in non-strict mode.
-The '*' validator will be run against any undefined attributes.
+ * Added support for an optional '\*' validator to Object validation in non-strict mode.
+The '\*' validator will be run against any undefined attributes.
  * Added unit test for '*' validators.

 Changelog 0.0.5: